 - Mini sewing machines

-People usually buy a mini sewing machine for children or if they want a machine to carry along to retreats.
-The main benefit of these sewing machines is obviously that it is portable, handheld and easy to use.
+People usually buy a mini machine for children or if they want a machine to carry along to retreats.
+The main benefit of these device is obviously that it is portable, handheld and easy to use.
 In fact, they are considered the best sewing machine for beginners as the big sewing machines are rather difficult for sewing beginners to understand and use.

 Besides ease of use, people buy these sewing machines for beginners as they are lightweight, portable and have a simple and straight forward design.
 Moreover, these cheap sewing machines are perfect to use for simple and small tasks and the right machine to introduce interested children into the world of sewing.

-If portability is what you are looking for in your sewing machine, then a hand sewing machine may be what you are looking for.
+If portability is what you are looking for in your sewing machine, then a handheld device may be what you are looking for.
 With a handheld sewing machine, you no longer have to sit on your sewing workstation to attend to repairs.
 You can now sit back and watch TV on your sofa while sewing and even do repairs while travelling.

 How to use a sewing machine